NGarb/NGarb/README.md

 - 👨‍💻 Some of my projects are available at [https://ngarb.github.io/](https://ngarb.github.io/)

-I would love to collaborate on NLP projects or more general open Machine Learning projects 😄 Please reach me on
+- I would love to collaborate on NLP projects or more general open Machine Learning projects 😄

 <h3 align="left">Connect with me:</h3>
 <p align="left">